competition

 Apple app tracking transparency framework in Germany (pending case)

-Update: The German competition authority informed Apple about its competition concerns over the company’s so-called app tracking transparency framework.
+The German competition authority is investigating Apple over the company’s so-called app tracking transparency framework.
 The authority is concerned that Apple applies stricter criteria to the tracking of iOS users by third-party app providers than to its own tracking of users across its digital ecosystem.

 Latest State Aid & Subsidies intelligence